TomConlin/Semantic_Exchange_Format/README.md

 Although I am motivated by phenotypes in particular, my hope is this document may be applicable to other domains requiring a graph/network representation.

-Graph algorithms are of a higher order of complexity than list algorithms, some graph algorithm have no known efficient solutions including the simple sounding "_Is this graph within that graph?_"
+Graph algorithms are of a higher order of complexity than list algorithms,
+(a list is special degenerate case of a graph that never branches)
+some graph algorithm have no known efficient solutions including
+the simple sounding
+"_Is this graph within that graph?_"
 (see: [Subgraph isomorphism problem](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem))

 Short of a world changing breakthrough in Mathematics